-Adrienne SzamotulaAdrienne Szamotula, Health Care Assistant, has always been passionate about helping animals.
+Adrienne SzamotulaAdrienne Szamotula, Health Care Specialist (Equine), has always been passionate about helping animals.
 She has been a vegan for about nine years, and loves that her job allows her to make a difference in the world.

 Colleen SchropferColleen Challenger Schropfer, Deputy Director, found her true calling when she started rescuing cats at age seven.
 Little did she know, she could actually save animals as an occupation!
 Colleen is back on the farm again, but now for completely different reasons, as she works to guide the Sanctuary into its next phase of growth — to be able to rescue even more animals and help even more people on their journey toward veganism.
 Colleen’s favorite time of the day is when the little horse Flea comes to her office window and whinnies so loud she can hear it through the glass.